Checkmarx/JS-SCP/src/system-configuration/README.md

 const app = express();

-// Add the HSTS header
+// add the HSTS header
 app.use(helmet.hsts({maxage: 63072000, includeSubDomains: true}));

-// Add the X-Frame-Options and allowing only iframe from the same origin app.use(helmet.frameguard({action: 'sameorigin'}));
+// add the X-Frame-Options and allowing only iframe from the same origin app.use(helmet.frameguard({action: 'sameorigin'}));

-// Add the X-XSS-Protection header app.use(helmet.xssFilter());
+// add the X-XSS-Protection header app.use(helmet.xssFilter());

-// Add the X-Content-Type-Options header app.use(helmet.noSniff());
+// add the X-Content-Type-Options header app.use(helmet.noSniff());

-// Add the CSP header
+// add the CSP header
 app.use(helmet.csp({
   directives:{
 	defaultSrc: ["'self'", 'https://ajax.checkmarx.com'],